Skip to main navigation Skip to search Skip to main content

 Biography

 Sara Kelleher is a Lecturer in Social Work at University College Cork and has been with the School of Applied Social Studies since 2021.
-She also serves as a Year One Co-Coordinator for the Master of Social Work Programme.
-Prior to coming to UCC, Sara was employed as a clinical mental health social worker in the United States for fifteen years.
-She worked with diverse groups in a broad range of settings including hospitals, clinics, employee and student assistance programmes, and state government, participating in innovative programmes such as dual diagnosis pain management, pre-hospice intervention, and women's trauma treatment in addiction recovery.
+Prior to coming to UCC, Sara received her MSW from New York University and was a psychotherapist and clinical social worker in the United States.
+She worked with diverse groups in a broad range of settings including hospitals, outpatient clinics, employee assistance programmes, and public administration, participating in interdisciplinary programmes such as dual diagnosis pain management, pre-hospice intervention, and women's trauma treatment in addiction recovery.
 Sara has trained in patient safety and engaged in communication improvement projects around technology in healthcare and government.
-Currently, she is a doctoral student at UCC researching the menopause transition, and was previously awarded a CACSSS Excellence Scholarship.
-Sara also serves on a CORU panel and is a contributor to ADHD Ireland.
+She is a doctoral student in Social Sciences at UCC researching mental health and the menopause transition and is a member of the IASW.

 Research Interests

-Interprofessional learning and education, innovations in social work education (including simulation), mental health, healthcare, patient safety, women’s health, and menopause.
+Interprofessional learning and education; innovations in social work education (including simulation); creative research methods; mental health; healthcare; women’s health; and the menopause transition.

 Teaching Activities

-Social work theory, direct social work practice skills, fieldwork education and supporting practice teachers, tutors, and students on social work placement.
+Social work theory; direct social work practice skills; fieldwork education; research supervision; and supporting practice teachers, tutors, and students on social work placement.

 Expertise related to UN Sustainable Development Goals